ballerina-platform/ballerina-lang/docs/style_guide/statements.md

 # Statements

-## Flow Control
+## Flow control

-### If Statement
+### If statement

-* Condition in If statement should have enclosing parentheses all the time.
+* Always, enclose the condition with parentheses in the If statement.
-* There shouldn't be any spaces between condition expression and parentheses.
+* Do not keep spaces between the condition expression and parentheses.
-* Statements in if block, each should block-indent on its own line.
+* Block indent each statement of the if statemnt in its own line.

+  Example,
   ```ballerina
   if (age >= 20 && age < 25) {
       inSallaryRange = true;
   }
   ```
-* `else` and `else if` keyword should be on the same line of previous `if` or `else if` block's closing brace `}`.
+* Keep the `else` and `else if` keywords in the same line with the previous `if` or `else if` block's closing brace `}`.

-  - Single space between closing brace and `else` keyword.
+  - Keep a single space between the closing brace and `else` keyword.
-  - Each statements should block-indented on its own line.
+  - Block indent each statement in its own line.

+    Example,
     ```ballerina

     if (sallary >= 2000 && sallary < 2500) {